 They facilitate negotiations by preparing position papers and developing negotiation strategies.
 Advisors present offers, counteroffers, and deal modifications while maintaining productive relationships with all parties.

-Contingent payouts and earnout structures help mitigate risks when advisors identify information asymmetries between buyers and sellers, protecting acquirers from adverse selection problems.
+Contingent payouts and earnout structures help mitigate risk when advisors identify information asymmetries between buyers and sellers, protecting acquirers from adverse selection.

 Advisors coordinate with legal counsel, accountants, and other specialists to address all aspects of due diligence.
 They synthesize findings from multiple workstreams into clear recommendations for their clients.